DTUWindEnergy/OptiWindNet/README.md

 - The capacitated minimum spanning tree problem (CMSTP);
 - The open and capacitated vehicle routing problem (OCVRP);

-Neither of the classic formulations consider route crossings, which is the main achievement of ``interarray``.
+Neither of the classic formulations consider route crossings, which is the main achievement of ``optiwindnet``.
 Whether the approach is via the CMSTP or via the OCVRP depends on the viability of branching the circuits on turbines.

 The heuristics are based on extensions to the Esau-Williams heuristic (for the CMSTP).
-The meta-heuristic is [implemented elsewhere](https://github.com/vidalt/HGS-CVRP), of which `interarray` is just a user.
+The meta-heuristic is [implemented elsewhere](https://github.com/vidalt/HGS-CVRP), of which `optiwindnet` is just a user.
 The mathematical optimization uses mixed-integer linear programming (MILP) models, which can be solved using Google's OR-Tools or by calling solvers via ``pyomo``, e.g.: Coin-OR Branch-and-Cut (CBC), IBM's CPLEX, Gurobi, HiGHS, SCIP, among others.

 Requirements